 FAQ

-- We use only full-grain Italian vegetable tan leather for our products.
+- We use full-grain Italian vegetable tan leather from Tuscany for the majority of our products.
 Vegetable tanned leather is processed the traditional way, using natural pigments such as chestnut tannins and animal tallow, never chromium or other harsh chemicals.
-Chrome tan leather can cause allergic reactions.
-Veg tan is much kinder on the skin.
+Some chrome tan leather can cause allergic reactions, while veg tan is much kinder on the skin.

-- No "genuine" leather here: products stamped with "genuine leather" or "100% cowhide" only need to technically come from an animal to earn this distinction.
-The vast majority of mass-produced leather products are pulped, laminated, and painted scrap leather.
+- No "genuine" leather here: products stamped with "genuine leather", "top grain", or "100% cowhide" only need to technically come from an animal to earn this distinction.
+The vast majority of mass-produced leather products are split, pulped, laminated, and painted scrap leather.
 Don't waste your time with junk.

 - We know the tannery for each and every leather that we use.
-Most are multi-generational Tuscan family businesses who pour as much into their craft as we do at T. C. Hall.
+Most are multi-generational Tuscan and American family businesses who pour as much into their craft as we do at Studio Hall

 - We stand by our work.
 If any part of your product fails because of a mistake or defect, we make it right.
 Period.